-Read specifies read operation

-Write specifies write operation

-Size specifies access size (byte, word, or long)

-FnCde specifies function code ( data or program, supervisor or user mode)

-СусТур specifies cycle type (Fetch or CPU)
+Read specifies read operation Write specifies write operation Size specifies access size (byte, word, or long) FnCde specifies function code (data or program, supervisor or user mode) СусТур specifies cycle type (Fetch or CPU) Addresses specifi ad with a CuaTum of Eatah will be maded to the size specified.

-Addresses specified with a CycTyp of Fetch will be masked to the size specified by Debugger Option Trace Fetch\Align.
+Addresses specified with a CycTyp of Fetch will be masked to the size specified by Debugger Option Trace Fetch_Align.